janeljo/janeljo.github.io/essays/loop.md

 ## Back in my day

 When I was still a wee elementary student, I got involved in my school’s FIRST LEGO League (FLL) robotics program.
-We constructed our robots out of LEGO parts and programmed them using simple block coding — it was real cute.
-I remember the satisfaction of watching our robot’s wheels spin and traverse the classroom floor.
-It was like finally being able to gaze upon a finished puzzle after hours of putting all the pieces together.
+We constructed our robots out of LEGO parts and programmed them using simple block coding — it was really cute.
+I remember the satisfaction of watching our robot’s wheels traverse the classroom floor and feeling like I had outdone all of NASA's space rovers.
 Ever since that early exposure to programming, I knew that I wanted to work in tech.

 ## Endless possibilities await